“You don't stop laughing because you grow old. You grow old because you stop laughing.”

 Sometimes we come across people who tend to speak for others as if they are not capable of speaking for themselves.
 Doing tasks and making choices for them when they are quite able to do it (maybe just needing a little extra time, in certain circumstances).
 This is not helpful when you are trying to preserve independence for as long as possible.

 Let’s become more aware, and respectful of the older generation.
-As humans we are all deserving of respect, deserving of being seen, and to be treated as individuals with minds, valid thoughts and desires of our own without regard to age or other circumstances.
+As humans we are all deserving of respect.
+We deserve to be seen, and to be treated as individuals.
+With minds, valid thoughts and desires of our own without regard to age or other circumstances.
+Let us leave ageing stereotypes for others!

 And for those of us who are getting into the realm of “aging adulthood”, staying active in both body and mind and getting regular social contact can only enhance our living experience.